 In regards to hypoglycemia, smaller dogs should be fed their daily food allowance across three or more different sittings, so to balance their sugar levels throughout the day.

 When comparing the grooming requirements of the Silky Terrier vs. the Yorkie, they are practically the same when it comes to their grooming needs.
-They will both need brushing most days to ensure that their beautiful silky locks do not become tangled, and to brush out any dirt that they have swept up on their walkies.
+They will both need brushing most days to ensure that their beautiful silky locks do not become tangled, and to brush out any dirt that they have swept up on their walks.

-The only difference is that the Yorkshire Terrier is considered to be a hypoallergenic dog, whereas the Silky is not listed as one.
+The only difference is that the Yorkshire Terrier is considered to be a hypoallergenic dog.
+The Silky Terrier is not Hypoallergenic.
 Therefore, the Yorkie will shed much less than the Silky for sure, so if dog hair is a deal-breaker for you then the Yorkie might be the better option.
 The Silky is a low shedder throughout the year.

 Other costs, such as insurance, cages, harnesses etc, are all about the same.
 The only real price difference is the ½ cup of extra food that the Silky eats extra every day.

 When comparing the Silky Terrier vs. the Yorkie, you’ve likely found that they are extremely similar.
 There are only a few differences between them, with the Silky being the most energetic out of the two, which is often the deciding factor for most families when it comes to deciding between the two breeds.